jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 ### Love and War in the Appennines, Eric Newby
 *September 2020*
-PoW in Italy at the time of their armstice.
+PoW in Italy at the time of their armistice.
 The locals helped hide our plucky escapee through the summer months in the mountains of the appenines.
 Ultimately a fruitless endeavour.

 ### Energy, Vaclav Smil